EngineGu/EngineGu.github.io/_pages/about.md

 Hi there! 👋

-I'm an MPhil student at the [Department of Civil Engineering](https://www.civil.hku.hk/index.html) at the University of Hong Kong (HKU), under the supervision of [Prof. SZETO, WAI YUEN](https://www.civil.hku.hk/ceszeto).
+I'm a PhD student at the [Department of Civil Engineering](https://www.civil.hku.hk/index.html) at the University of Hong Kong (HKU), under the supervision of [Prof. SZETO, WAI YUEN](https://www.civil.hku.hk/ceszeto).

 I hold a BSc in Logistics Management at Wuhan University (2021) and a MSc in Business Analytics at HKU (2022).
 I'm a member of the [Institute of Transport Studies](https://hub.hku.hk/cris/ou/ou00225) at HKU (since 2023), where I develop research in transportation engineering and logistics.